HandsFree/teacherui-backend/README.md

 # Repo Information
 Note, the frontend code can be found [here](//github.com/HandsFree/teacherui-frontend).

+## Translations
+When adding translations, ensure that you insert a new row into the `trans.keys`
+file:

+  translation_key=>This is the translation in English, case and puncutation sensitive!

+After this, ensure that the English translation has been added into a table in the Dropbox Paper file.
+Once the translations have been entered into the dropbox, run the translation parser tool on the markdown for the Dropbox Paper translations document, and additionall pass in the trans.keys file.

 ## License
 Licensed under GNU AGPLv3.
 See the `LICENSE.md` file for the full license.